OCamlPro/owi/README.md

 - [`owi opt`]: an optimizer for Wasm;
 - [`owi replay`]: run a module containing symbols with concrete values from a model produced by a previous symbolic execution
 - [`owi run`]: a concrete Wasm interpreter;
+- [`owi rust`]: a bug finding tool for Rust code that performs symbolic execution by compiling to Wasm and using our symbolic Wasm interpreter;
 - [`owi script`]: an interpreter for [Wasm scripts];
 - [`owi sym`]: a symbolic Wasm interpreter;
 - [`owi validate`]: a validator for Wasm modules;